Help! I’ve Lost the Key to My Safe!

 How Locksmiths Impression Safe Keys

-What our Phoenix Locksmith store manager impression a key for a cam lock.
+What our Store Manager Make a key in Phoenix for a cam lock.

 When a Safe Key Won’t Get You Into the Safe

 On many safes there is usually a key that must be used WITH the combination.
 That is, the key hole you see is not an override key.
 It is a key that must be used in conjunction with the combination in order to get into the safe.

 When this is the case, you will still need to have a key made to get into the safe, but you will also need to figure out the safe’s combination.
 Check out our article on How to find the Combination to a Safe.

 Safe keys make it pretty easy to get into a safe without drilling the safe open so you can save a bit of money.
 Once open, a locksmith can reset the combination of the safe for you.